 Homes are appreciating assets, meaning their value generally increases over time.
 You shouldn’t use home equity to pay for depreciating assets like cars, which begin losing value the moment you buy them.
 And if you default on an equity-financed auto loan, you could lose your home as well as your car.

 2. Take a Vacation

-It’s always nice to go on vacation and get away from home — but not at the expense of possibly losing your home.
+It’s always nice to go on vacation and get away from home — but not at the expense of your home.
 No matter how badly you need a vacation, a vacation is a short-term want — one you shouldn’t finance with money that could cost you your home.
 Instead, use a traditional line of credit or take a cheaper vacation.

 3. Invest in the Stock Market

 Some investors might be tempted to borrow against their homes because home equity loan rates are typically lower than the average market returns.
 But those averages are measured over decades.
 In the short term, market downturns are always a possibility, and when investors use equity to play the market, they risk losing out on both the investment and their homes.